top of page

 Matthew Karram

 Matthew Karram is an educator and musician based in Okeechobee County, Florida.
 He is originally from Flint, Michigan and attended the Michigan State University College of Music.
 Matthew completed his undergraduate studies in May 2013 and holds Bachelors of Music degrees in Music Education and Composition.
+He also holds a Screenwriting certificate through the NYU-Tisch online program.

 “If music be the food of love, play on”